clarklindev/dotnet-complete-guide-to-building-an-app-with-dotnet-core-and-react/README.md

 - create one for application layer
 ```
-dotnet new classlib - Application
+dotnet new classlib -n Application
 ```

 - create one for persistence